nghiadanh26/DDoS-protection-by-SDN/README.md

   Step 6.6: Calculate reachability distance for each component of matrix data

-  Step 6.7: Calculate lrd (local reachabiity density) for each component of matrix data
+  Step 6.7: Calculate lrd (local reachability density) for each component of matrix data

   Step 6.8: Write LOF_predict function based on k nearest neighboors